 “Aylen shows a luminous sound and an imperial right arm, augering a brilliant career.” - Diapason Magazine

-In December 2017 the Russian label Melodiya publishes Aylen Pritchin’s third album with Prokofiev´s works for violin and piano with Yury Favorin.
-Two other albums include Russian music for violin (Tchaikovsky, Stravinsky, Desyatnikov) and works for piano trio with Lukas Geniušas and Alexander Buzlov.
-In August 2019, the label Ad Vitam Records released his latest cd dedicated to solo violin music with some of the most important and significant of the 20th century, including the first edition ever of Tema con 8 variazioni by the composer Jean Françaix.
+In 2017 the Russian label Melodiya published Aylen’s third album dedicated to Prokofiev´s works with Yury Favorin.
+Two other albums include the Russian repertoires with Lukas Geniušas and Alexander Buzlov.
+In 2019, the label Ad Vitam Records released a violin solo cd with some of the most significant works of the 20th century, including the first edition ever of Tema con 8 variazioni by Jean Françaix.

 Website : https://aylenpritchin.com/en/